Football blitzes Bill Clinton speech in TV match-up

-LOS ANGELES, Sept 6 (Reuters) - Former President Bill Clinton fired up the Democratic National Convention and sparked more than 22,000 tweets per minute, but millions more Americans tuned into football than watched him on television.
+LOS ANGELES (Reuters) - Former President Bill Clinton fired up the Democratic National Convention and sparked more than 22,000 tweets per minute, but millions more Americans tuned into football than watched him on television.

 Some 21 million Americans watched the National Football League’s season kickoff game on NBC between the Dallas Cowboys and the New York Giants on Wednesday night, dwarfing the 7.5 million who watched Clinton’s lengthy, humorous and detail-heavy address on the ABC and CBS networks, according to Nielsen data.